JohnAdders/DScaler/ReadMe.Express.txt

                          {

+8. In Visual Studio set up the build directories EXACTLY as ordered.
+This is VERY IMPORTANT, or the project won't compile properly.
+You will need to substitute the directories with the ones on your system if you have installed the sdks to different directories

+   Visual Studio->Tools->Options->Directories->Executable Files for Win32
+      c:\program files\Microsoft SDKs\Windows\v6.1\bin
+      {the various MSVC directories}
+      C:\Tools

+   Visual Studio->Tools->Options->Directories->Include Files for Win32
+      c:\program files\Microsoft SDKs\Windows\v6.1\include
+      C:\WINDDK\3790.1830\inc\atl30
+      {the various MSVC directories}

+   Visual Studio->Tools->Options->Directories->Library Files for Win32
+      c:\program files\Microsoft SDKs\Windows\v6.1\Lib
+      C:\WINDDK\3790.1830\lib\atl\i386
+      {the various MSVC directories}

-Open DScaler\DScaler2005.sln in Visual Studio.
+9. Open DScaler\DScaler2005.sln in Visual Studio.
 Go to Solution Explorer, right click on 'DScaler' in tree view, select 'Set as StartUp Project'.
    In Build->Configuration Manager->Active solution configuration select 'Release_Express' or 'Debug_Express'.
 Build with F7.